La Crosse, Wisconsin: Infrastructure

+Transportation

 Airport

-The La Crosse Regional Airport, located on French Island, provides direct scheduled passenger service to Minneapolis, Detroit, and Chicago through Delta Air Lines link Endeavor Air, as well as American Airlines link Envoy Air.
+The La Crosse Regional Airport (KLSE), located on French Island, provides direct scheduled passenger service to Chicago through American Airlines regional carrier Air Wisconsin.
 Sun Country and Xtra Airways provide charter service to Laughlin, Elko, Nevada, and other destinations.
 The airport also serves general aviation for the La Crosse region.

 Roads

 The city is served by several major highways and Interstate, including Interstate 90, U.S. Highway 14, U.S. Highway 53, U.S. Highway 61, Wisconsin State Highway 35, Wisconsin State Highway 16, and Wisconsin State Highway 33.

 The Mississippi River Bridge, also known as the Cass St. bridge and the newer Cameron Street bridge (photo with blue arch) both connect downtown La Crosse with La Crescent, Minnesota.
 These two bridges cross the Mississippi River, as does the Interstate 90 bridge located just northwest of La Crosse, connecting Wisconsin and Minnesota.

-Walking and Cycling
+Walking and cycling

 In 2012, the City of La Crosse was the first city in Wisconsin to pass a Green Complete Streets ordinance.
 This ordinance requires that when roads are reconstructed the needs of stormwater management and the safety of bicycles and pedestrians are taken into account in the new design.
 The same year, the city passed the Bicycle and Pedestrian Master Plan to guide improvements to the transportation network for those walking or cycling in the city.

 By 2018, La Crosse had 7.7 mi of on-street bike lanes, 17.1 mi of paved bike paths, and 12 mi of unpaved paths.
 As of 2021, however, La Crosse had no protected bike lanes, while bike infrastructure has generally gone unmaintained through the winter months.

 A new bikeshare system debuted in downtown La Crosse in April 2021 through a partnership of La Crosse Neighborhoods, Inc and Koloni, an Iowa based bikeshare company.
 It is hoped that this service will be expanded across the city in the near future.
-There are currently 8 bikeshare stations and 40 bikes available for use.
+The system has grown each year from 8 bikeshare stations and 40 bikes available for use in 2021, to 10 stations and 50 bikes in 2022 and to 15 stations and 75 bikes in 2023.

 The interstate Mississippi River Trail passes through La Crosse.
 However, the trail does not follow a dedicated multi-use path.
 The La Crosse River Trail and the Great River State Trail pass through the northern edge of the city.
 These trails combine to form one continuous trail from Trempealeau to Reedsburg.
 They are rail trails built on the former roadbed of the Chicago and Northwestern Railway.